eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 	dds::core::policy::TopicData td;
 	tqos >> td;

-, or through the `policy` function, which is templated to indicate which QoSPolicy is being accessed:
+Or through the `policy` function, which is templated to indicate which QoSPolicy is being accessed:

 .. code:: C++

 	dds::domain::qos::DomainParticipantQos dqos;
 	auto ud = dqos.policy<dds::core::policy::UserData>();

-For a more detailed explanation of the different QoSPolicies and their effects on the behaviour of CycloneDDS, the user is referred to the OMG DDS Spec v1.4 section 2.2.3.
+For a detailed explanation of the different QoSPolicies and their effects on the behaviour of CycloneDDS, refer to the OMG DDS Spec v1.4 section 2.2.3.

 Default and Inherited QoSes
 ---------------------------

-QoSes have a number of default settings that are falled back to when none are provided upon creation.
+QoSes have a number of default settings that are falled-back to when none are provided on creation.
 These defaults are either defined in the DDS standard, or propagated from "superior" entities.
 The default inherited QoS for entities is set through the following functions: